jake-knerr/chess/README.md

 #### Extensions add or override styles for nested components' defining rules.

 Create an extension by using the outer component's defining rule to target the inner component's defining rule as a child element.
-Only the defining rule for inner component's may be targeted
+Only target an inner component's defining rule.

 Such rules will typically — but not always — have two class selectors.

 > Why use extensions?
-A common use case is the parent component supplying layout styles to inner components, or making small stylish adjustments.
+A common use case is the parent component supplying layout styles to inner components, or making small styling adjustments.

 ```css
 /* component */